TotoRoomi/dataGen/README.md

   pure $ insert "Attending" ["UserId","EventId"] pairs
 ```

-Here the function 'forEachKeyMakePairs' is used to create up to n random and unique key-pairs between eventIDs and userIDs.
+Here the function ```forEachKeyMakePairs``` is used to create up to n random and unique key-pairs between eventIDs and userIDs.
 Here up to n random users are chosen per event. n is 70% of the userIDs.

 ### textPost
 TextPost is interesting as it gives a use case for generating random text.